 Every student pursuing a degree in Forestry has to check out Oregon State University.
 Forestry majors from Oregon State University earn a boost of approximately 5.8% above the typical income of forestry graduates.
-The setting in a major urban center is tremendous for young people seeking out considerable opportunities for social networking, adventure, and life.
+With over 20,000 students, this school is among the biggest schools in the country.

 It's difficult to beat University of Georgia if you wish to pursue Forestry as a major.
-Graduates from the Forestry major at University of Georgia get 3.2% more than the standard college graduate in this field.
+After graduation, Forestry students generally earn around $37,988 at the beginning of their careers.
 University of Georgia is one of the largest schools in Georgia.